BenjaminCatarevas/yelp-api-project/README.md

 # Yelp API Project

-This project uses Yelp's Fusion API to recommend users restaurants and any other locations based on preferences.
+This project uses Yelp's Fusion API to recommend users restaurants and any other type of store based on preferences.
 These preferences include:
 * Type of restaurant/store
 * How many results
 * Location